Reconciliation Timeline: Key Moments

 1993 — Australian Parliament passes the Native Title Act.
 The first National Week of Prayer for Reconciliation is supported by Australia’s major faith communities.

-1995 — The Australian Government officially recognises the Aboriginal and Torres Strait Islander flags.
+1995 — The Australian Government officially recognises the Aboriginal and Torres Strait Islander flags, as flags of Australia’ under the Flags Act.

 1996 — CAR expands the Week of Prayer for Reconciliation to launch Australia’s first National Reconciliation Week.